Company Principal, Producer

 Business and Development Executive

 Abi is the Business and Development Executive at Midwinter Films.
-She has co-produced The Butterfly Tree.
+She has produced short form series Over and Out, and Skitbox.
+She has Associate Produced H is for Happiness, premiering at MIFF in 2019.
+She has co-produced The Butterfly Tree (MIFF and TIFF 2017).
 Prior to that, Abi worked as a digital producer at The Project Factory with clients including Channel 7, Sherlock: The Network, and Home and Away.

 With over 20 years experience in entertainment, working in technical production, Abi’s career has spanned theatre, events, television commercials, television shows and feature films.
-She spent a number of years working in operations and business development, with clients including The Wolverine, I’m a Celebrity Get Me Outta Here, Handa Opera’s Carmen on Sydney Harbour, Where the Wild Things Are and Gods of Egypt.
+She spent a number of years working in operations and business development, with clients including The Wolverine, Australian Ninja Warrior, I’m a Celebrity Get Me Outta Here, Handa Opera’s West Side Story on Sydney Harbour, and Where the Wild Things Are.

 Abi holds a Masters in Screen Arts and Business, a Graduate Diploma in Producing from the Australian Film, Television and Radio School, and an honours degree from Victorian College of the Arts in Creative Arts.
 Abi’s research work has been published in Lumina and The Conversation.
 She is a member of staff at Compton School, Australia’s first business school for creatives.